-Code size is approximately 150K, and this footprint can be reduced to as little as 50K when features (such as support for floating point, events, object history, etc.) are selectively "compiled out" using eXtremeDB's available source code.
+Code size is approximately 150K, and this footprint can be reduced to as little as 100K when features (such as support for floating point, events) are selectively compiled out using eXtremeDB's available source code.
 Elimination of disk I/O and caching logic significantly reduce CPU demands.

 Why Does Small Footprint Matter?